 The precise details of each project vary depending on who is going to be assembling your pavilion, pergola or gazebo.

 We have supplemental instructions if you’re getting a kit you plan to build yourself.
 You should allow 2-4 days to build your structure with 3 people working on it.
 We never tell people they can build their structure in one day not knowing who is going to be doing the work.
+When you are looking for kits such as the commercial pavilion kits available on the market, quality and durability are crucial.
+We assure to provide excellent quality kits to our customers.

 Problems are relatively rare, but if something isn’t right and we don’t get it fixed on that first trip, we will promptly return to make it right!